Practical Issues When Acting for a Legally Aided Client

 We will process your request for aid for an appeal as quickly as possible, but it is your responsibility to lodge an appeal within time, if so instructed, regardless of the legal aid position.
 If you are not able to act, whether because aid has not been granted for appeal or for any other reason, your client should lodge their own appeal, within time, rather than waiting.
 Please make this clear to them.

-If your client has legal aid, some courts, tribunals, departments and public hospitals will remit their usual fees and charges for such items as lodgment of initiating processes, transcript, extracts of records, etc. Ask the assigning officer concerned for a fee remission certificate.
+If your client has legal aid, some courts, tribunals, departments and public hospitals will remit their usual fees and charges for such items as lodgment of initiating processes, transcript, extracts of records, etc. Ask the grants officer concerned for a fee remission certificate.
 We can fax them if urgent to meet a time limit.
 Please note that where transcription is outsourced to private providers, certificates are normally not accepted.

 Costs awarded against an assisted person